- RFP for Printing and Publication of Official Reports

 Amicus Announcements added (12/5/13)

 - 2 Clerks' Ethics Opinion added (11/18/13)

 - Rules Announcements

-Amendment to Rule 4(a) of the Massachusetts Rules of Appellate Procedure
+Amendments to Rule 43 of the Massachusetts Rules of Criminal Procedure

 Notice Inviting Comment

-Proposed Amendments to Rule 43 of the Rules of Criminal Procedure
+Proposed Amendment to Rule 23(e) of the Massachusetts Rules of Civil Procedure

 SJC Order Extending the Modified Procedure for Appeals in Bar Discipline Cases